1alessandro1/HP-Prodesk-600-G1-SFF-macOS/README.md

 - Current macOS version: [Big Sur 11.3.1](https://www.apple.com/macos/big-sur) - Release channel
 - I chose `iMac15,1` since provides support for Big Sur and is the closest to the CPU model (i5 4590 is installed [on an official Mac](https://everymac.com/systems/apple/imac/specs/imac-core-i5-3.3-27-inch-aluminum-retina-5k-mid-2015-specs.html))
 - With a different SMBIOS, e.g. `iMac14,4`, which supports even lower versions of macOS, you [can install](https://youtu.be/o6cdezPEF3A) up to OS X Mavericks (10.9)
-- With `IntelSnowMausi.kext` now present in the Kext folder you can even try macOS 10.8 which is the lowest supported by most kexts (Darwin 12.0.0)
+- With `IntelSnowMausi.kext` now present in the Kext folder with the correct `MinKernel/MaxKernel` values you can even try macOS 10.8 which is the lowest supported by most kexts (Darwin 12.0.0)

 ## Specs